GWC-UNCC/Git-Intro/02-next_level/README.md

    ![branch name](/pictures/next-level/img08.png)

-5. commit those files to this branch
+5. So, if you got to commit these files now, it will be to this branch
 6. Then push the changes, and you will get a pop-up.
 Hit "OK"

    ![branch name](/pictures/next-level/img09.png)

 7. Go back to your browser and refresh the page.
-You should see a new yellow box saying you had a recent push to your branch you just created.
+You should see a new yellow box saying you had a recent push to your branch you just created. ( don't compare and pull yet, we will do that soon :slightly_smiling_face: )

    ![branch name](/pictures/next-level/img10.png)

+### Branching for issues

+**NOTE:** feat ( short for feature ) is adding an enhancment to the repository ( repo ), while bug is trying to fix something that was/has broken in the repo.

+When someone submits an issue for a feature or bug, it is automatically  assigned an issue number.
+You then can create a feature or bug branch from the main branch with `feat/<feature_name>/<issue_number>` or `bug/<bug_name>/<issue_number>`.
+The issue number for that branch should match the submitted issue it was created to address.
+Each feature/bug name should have one issue number.
+That submitted issue is where you should have detailed information as to what you are trying to accomplish, and that issue will also be tied to a pull request.
+We will look at issues more in depth another time, but for now let's go over a pull request.

 ## Pull Requests